azdavis/millet/docs/diagnostics.md

 Two types that were supposed to be compatible were not.

-This is probably the most common typechecking error, so it's hard to give general advice for how to fix it.
+This is probably the most common typechecking error.

 ### Expected and found